Kingsley6624/bank/README.md

 # IOFinance
-This is my implementation of [https://www.figma.com/file/zfXMjCTrlt6wgvAoM6TfL8/Untitled?node-id=26%3A2](IOFinance design)
+This is my implementation of [IOFinance design](https://www.figma.com/file/zfXMjCTrlt6wgvAoM6TfL8/Untitled?node-id=26%3A2)